Kas Turkey beaches

 10. Day trip Saklikent National Park

 For those after some nature adventure, Saklikent National Park is for you!
-Saklikent, known as the hidden city, is about 18 kilometres long and 300 meters deep, making it the longest canyon in Turkey and one of the deepest in the world.
+Saklikent, known as the hidden valley, is about 18 kilometres long and 300 meters deep, making it one of the longest canyons in Turkey!

 There, you can experience trekking through the waters of a gorge, go rafting, or even try out canyoneering.
 Canyoneering is a relatively new activity where you climb through the canyon, abseil down waterfalls, and plunge into clear pools of water.